-- AbilityNet’s guide ‘My Computer My Way’ provides step-by-step guidance about making adjustments to your device to make it easier for you to use.
+- Read AbilityNet’s guide 'My Computer My Way’ which provides guidance about making adjustments to your device to make it easier for you to use.

-- Guidance on changing text size and colour to make text easier to read (from the W3C Web Accessibility Initiative).
+- You can find guidance on changing text size and colour to make text easier to read (from the W3C Web Accessibility Initiative).

-- Accessibility on iOS for iPhone and iPad.
+- Find out about accessibility oniOS for iPhone and iPad.

 Browser extensions can allow you to apply a range of settings; many are freely available from your browser’s extension store.
-For one example, here is the ‘accessibility’ section of Chrome’s extension store.
+For one example, you can find out about Chrome accessibility extensions the ‘accessibility’ section of Chrome’s extension store.

 What to do if you cannot access parts of this website

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording, or braille, please call us on 01392 247 909 or email email@example.com.

 We’ll consider your request and get back to you within 7 working days to provide the information or let you know if we can’t.